apache/kyuubi/docs/community/improvement-proposals.md

 ## Who?

-Any **community member** can help by discussing whether a KBIP is likely to meet their needs, and by proposing KBIPs.
+Any **community member** can help by discussing whether a KBIP is likely to meet their needs and propose KBIPs.

 **Contributors** can help by discussing whether a KBIP is likely to be technically feasible.